Skip to main content

 What Are the Differences in Growth Hormone Peptide Therapies?

 Peptide therapies represent a different class of hormonal support.
-Instead of directly replacing a hormone, these protocols use specific short chains of amino acids (peptides) to stimulate the pituitary gland to release its own (GH).
+Instead of directly replacing a hormone, these protocols use specific short chains of amino acids (peptides) to stimulate the pituitary gland to release its own growth hormone (GH).
 This approach is often considered more physiologic, as it preserves the natural, pulsatile release of GH.
 They are popular for goals related to body composition, recovery, and anti-aging.

 The most common peptides for GH stimulation fall into two main categories: